Philippines

 - Use clear, verbal consent; check in as things progress.

-- Respect household/hotel rules (IDs for guests are common).
+- Respect household/hotel rules (guest IDs are common).

 Don’t

-- Don’t pressure for same‑night stays or venue changes.
+- Don’t pressure for same‑night stays or sudden venue changes.

-- Don’t share intimate media; Philippine cybercrime laws are strict.
+- Don’t share intimate media; non‑consensual sharing is a crime.

 - Don’t assume financial support is expected; set boundaries kindly.